-- Two to three public representatives named by Mr. Morgan, including a higher education administrator and/or health education administrator
+- Two to three public representatives recommended by Mr. Morgan

-- One to two Advisers named by the VPhA Foundation Board of Trustees
+- One to two Advisors recommended by the Virginia Pharmacists Association Foundation Board of Trustees

-- One to two Advisers named by the VPhA Board of Directors
+- One to two Advisors recommended by the Virginia Pharmacists Association Board of Directors

 About Harvey B. Morgan